 Visiting Florence

-Let our knowledgeable on-site staff help you plan your trip to Florence, Italy.
-Below we provide information on accommodations and hotels, eating and restaurants, and tourism, compiled by our on-site staff living in Florence.
+Are you or a family member planning a visit to Florence, Italy?
+Below we provide information on accommodations and hotels, eating and restaurants, as well as tourism, compiled by our on-site staff living in Florence.
 If you would like any more specific information, please reach out to us!

 Getting to Florence